james-hu/chat-about-video/README.md

 - Utilize ffmpeg integration provided by this package for frame image extraction or opt for a DIY approach.
 - Number of frame images is only limited by Gemini API in Google Cloud.

+## Types

+`ChatAboutVideo` and `Conversation` are generic classes.
+Use them without concrete generic type parameters when you want the flexibility to easily switch between ChatGPT and Gemini.

+Otherwise, you may want to use or cast objects to these types for convenience:

+- `ChatAboutVideoWithChatGpt`
+- `ChatAboutVideoWithGemini`
+- `ConversationWithChatGpt`
+- `ConversationWithGemini`

+If you want to access the underlying API client, use the `getClient()` function on `ChatAboutVideo`.

+## Cleaning up

+Intermediate files such like extracted frame images could be saved in local locations or somewhere in the cloud.
+To clean up those files, remember to call the `end()` function on `Conversation` when you no longer need them.

 ## Code examples

 ### Example 1: Using GPT-4o or GPT-4 Vision Preview hosted in OpenAI with Azure Blob Storage